-As a puppy you should be feeding your dog a minimum of 4 times per day.
-This can reduce to 2 meals per day when fully matured.
+As a puppy you should be feeding your dog a minimum of four times per day.
+This can reduce to two meals per day when fully matured.

 As a large breed, the Standard Bernedoodle is at risk of bloat; small but frequent meals is thought to reduce the risk of bloat.

 The important thing is to ensure the food meets his daily nutritional requirements.